 “I think with homeschooling we have an amazing opportunity to teach these kids to be greater than we are now.
 Lead them to be better leaders than we are so that when they enter the world they are paving the way and the world has to keep up with them.”

 Anjuli received her Bachelor of Arts in Communications/Public Relations from Chapman University.
-She worked for many years in the hospitality industry as a hotel sales manager, bringing conventions into the Anaheim area.
-She later went back and obtained her Master’s in Education from University of Phoenix and worked as a teacher for two years before God called her to teach her children at home.
-She knows it was the right decision.
+She worked for many years in the hospitality industry bringing conventions into the Anaheim area.
+She later went back and obtained her Master’s in Education from University of Phoenix and worked as a teacher for two years before God called her to homeschool.

 “Ever since I joined CHEA I have had a passion for its mission.
-I feel so blessed to be able to work here and help further the mission to reach out to parents and show them there is a better way to educate their children; and that they can do it!”
+I feel so blessed to be able to work here!”

 CHEA Founder, retired